-RecID Summary of Findings Additional Supporting Information Best Practice / Recommendations / Recipient Category Group D contract.
+RecID Summary of Findings Additional Supporting Information Best Practice / Recommendations Category Recipient team during the Group D contract.
 We recommend that the IOUs take ownership of that tool, continue improving it, and support claiming demand savings.
 18 Use correct EULs for SEM projects Some claims entered by PAs had an EUL of 1 year for SEM projects.
 PAs should ensure that EULs are assigned appropriately at 5 years.
-Reporting 19 Standardize claim entries statewide We observed variation in claims data entry from one PA to another and within PA claims.
+Reporting SDG&E 19 Standardize claim entries statewide We observed variation in claims data entry from one PA to another and within PA claims.
 We found gross savings for SEM claims to be the product of two fields in CEDARS claims.
 For example, the first baseline kWh savings are "NumUnits" and "UnitkWh1stBaseline.x".
 Similar fields are available for therms, kW, and 2nd baseline.
 We recommend that CPUC provide more specific guidance to the PAs to standardize claim entries.
 The preferred method would be to use a value of "1" in "NumUnits" and the unit value of savings in each savings-specific field.
 However, some PAs include multiple claim entries (one for each fuel) and use the "NumUnits" field to enter the unit value of savings, then putting a 1 in "UnitkWh1stBaseline.x".
-Reporting 20 The evidence provided by some implementers of any increases in knowledge and awareness as a result of the workshops is weak.
+Reporting CPUC 20 The evidence provided by some implementers of any increases in knowledge and awareness as a result of the workshops is weak.
 Leidos administered a brief competency test at the conclusion of each workshop, but none of the other implementers did.
-Administer a competency text at the conclusion of each workshop similar to the ones developed by Leidos.
-Coordinating this effort among the different implementers will ensure consistency in terms of the material covered, number of items on the test, and the degree of difficulty.
-Workshops
+Administer a competency test at the conclusion of each workshop.
+Coordinate the use of tools and types of questions among the implementers.
+Workshops All PIs & PAs